The Best Way to Grind Sticky Weed: Tips and Techniques

 • Allows for a more personalized approach to grinding.

-• Can be done even without a grinder.
+• Can be done even without a grinder

 • Enhances the surface area for a smoother and more even burn.